 Well, I heard it loud and clear.

 His message is that my words are meaningless.
 His message is that his fame makes him omnipotent and his opinion shouldn’t be questioned by a “sideline nigga.”
-I was such a fan of his come up story, but that was when I was a just a listener and he was just an artist.
+I was such a fan of his story, but that was when I was a just a listener and he was just an artist.
 Now I feel like his music is ruined for me.
 I can’t separate the man from the musician; he just took a giant shit on my art form, my self-expression.

 I’ve always been pretty fearless with what I choose to write, my fingers are moved by passion, not by name or stature.
 Now, though, I see how a reaction like this can change a writer's outlook.
 Especially in the age of social media, when the barriers between writer and artist are so small (case in point), writers can profit by getting on the artist's good side, keeping them in a positive light, and reaping the benefits.
 I couldn’t do it, not without feeling dirty and vile.
 I’m not for sale, no amount of RTs or pageviews can change that.